kyjung2357/specular-differentiation/README.md

 ## LaTeX notation

-To use the symbol for specular differentiation in LaTeX, add the following notation to your LaTeX preamble:
+To use the specular differentiation symbol in your LaTeX document, please follow these steps

+### Setup

+Add the following code to your LaTeX preamble (before `begin{document}`):

 ```latex
 % Required packages